uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

 Regularly-spaced grids
 """"""""""""""""""""""

-A grid search over a reguarly-spaced grid of `sources`
+A search over a reguarly-spaced grid of `sources`

 .. code::